GoogleCloudPlatform/python-docs-samples/parametermanager/README.md

 Quick Start
 -----------

-In order to use run these samples, you first need to go through the following steps:
+In order to run these samples, you first need to go through the following steps:

 1. `Select or create a Cloud Platform project.`_
 2. `Enable billing for your project.`_